Abstract Goerss-Hopkins theory: Morava E -theory

 \begin{rem} One can imagine a different obstruction-theoretic proof of the uniqueness of the $\ekoperad{\infty}$-ring structure on $E(k, \Gamma)$ by using Andr\'e-Quillen cohomology of algebras with power operations, analogous to the one using $\theta$-algebras in \cite{moduli_problems_for_structured_ring_spectra}.

 The relevant power operations on the $E(k,\Gamma)$-homology of an $\ekoperad{\infty}$-algebra are given by the Rezk monad $\mathbb{T}$ \cite{rezk2009congruence}; as the free $\mathbb{T}$-algebra on one generator is a polynomial algebra \cite{strickland1998morava}, the $\mathbb{T}$-algebra cotangent complex agrees with the ordinary commutative algebra cotangent complex, which vanishes by formal \'etaleness.
-An odd feature of this argument is that one needs to assume that an $\ekoperad{\infty}$-ring structure on $E(k,\Gamma)$ exists to produce the obstruction theory in the first place. \end{rem}
+An odd feature of this argument is that one needs to assume that an $\ekoperad{\infty}$-ring structure (or at least an $H_\infty$-structure) exists on $E(k,\Gamma)$ to produce the obstruction theory in the first place. \end{rem}